ogud/DS-Maintain/CDS-maintain.md

 In short, the CDS RRset is an instruction to the parent to modify DS RRset if the CDS and DS RRsets differ.
 The acceptance policy for CDS in the rollover case is "seeing" according to [@!RFC7344].
-The acceptance policy in the Delete case is just seeing a CDS RRset with the delete operation specified in this document.
+The acceptance policy in the Delete case is seeing a (validly signed) CDS RRset with the delete operation specified in this document.

 # Enabling DNSSEC via CDS/CDNSKEY